UK R&D tax relief changes – are you ready?

 It is also open to abuse, so the government is amending the scheme as a preventative measure.

 For expenditure on or after 1 April 2023, the additional deduction will decrease from 130% to 86% and the payable credit rate will decrease from 14.5% to 10%.
 For a loss-making company with, say, £20,000 of qualifying R&D expenditure, the payable tax credit will reduce from £6,670 to £3,720.

 Large companies have a different scheme, the RDEC (Research & Development Expenditure Credit).
 This allows companies a taxable expenditure credit for qualifying R&D. While limiting the tax relief for SMEs, the Chancellor is boosting the RDEC from 13% to 20% from the same date.

 These changes appear to be the start of a process of moving all companies to an RDEC-like scheme, something on which the government intends to consult.
 As previously announced, the R&D tax reliefs will also be reformed by expanding qualifying expenditure to include data and cloud costs, refocusing support towards innovation in the UK, targeting abuse and improving compliance.

 Carpenter Box’s reaction to UK R&D tax relief changes

-Further changes are expected in the coming months, such as companies who are looking to claim R&D relief, will need to inform HMRC within six months of the end of the period to which the claim relates.
+Further changes are expected in the coming months.
+These include companies who are looking to claim R&D relief needing to inform HMRC within six months of the end of the period to which the claim relates.

-Given the shift in HMRC’s approach to R&D claims, it is crucial to ensure that you can demonstrate the accuracy of any R&D claims submitted, and that you are prepared to respond to any questions that HMRC may ask, should they choose to review your claim.
+Given the shift in HMRC’s approach to R&D claims, it is crucial to ensure that you can demonstrate the accuracy of any R&D claims submitted.
+You need to be prepared to respond to any questions that HMRC may ask, should they choose to review your claim.
 Failure to do so could result in a longer and more detailed enquiry.
-Furthermore, if any errors are identified then you may also be liable to penalties as well as repaying any tax relief you received.
+If any errors are identified then you may also be liable to penalties as well as repaying any tax relief you received.